superform-xyz/super-vaults/README.md

 `make test-steth` for testing lido's stEth

-_(see MakeFile)_
+_(see MakeFile for more examples)_

 # Slither

-To run Slither over the specific file:
+To run Slither over the specific file.

-`slither src/uniswap-v2/swap-built-in/UniswapV2ERC4626Swap.sol --config-file slither.config.json`
+`slither src/<PROTOCOL-DIR>/<NAME-OF-THE-VAULT>.sol --config-file slither.config.json`

 # Structure

 Each protocol is hosted inside of a separate directory.
 For a single protocol we expect to see many different types of ERC4626 Vaults and Wrappers/Adapters.
-Starting from the most basic, allowing only zapIn/zapOut to the non-ERC4626 Vault through the ERC4626 interface ending on complex yield applications.
-If you plan on adding your own wrapper or standalone ERC4626 Vault, create a PR following existing root directory structure, like:
+Starting from the most basic, allowing only zapIn/zapOut to the non-ERC4626 Vault through the ERC4626 interface ending on "unique" ERC4626 implementations.
+If you plan on adding your own wrapper or standalone ERC4626 Vault, create a PR following existing root directory structure:

 General view: